 Arterial stiffness is not only a structural marker of vascular ageing but is also dynamically modulated by local endothelial signals and autonomic nervous system activity.
 Several studies have demonstrated a link between elevated sympathetic tone and increased arterial stiffness.
 Two possible mechanisms may explain how autonomic nervous function is related to arterial stiffness.
 First, autonomic dysfunction may increase the vascular tone of large arteries, thereby impairing arterial elasticity.
 Animal studies support this notion.
 In rats, proper autonomic regulation has been shown to be essential for maintaining aortic elasticity, and heightened sympathetic activity has been shown to damage elastin fibres, resulting in stiffer arteries.
 While such findings cannot be directly extrapolated to humans, they suggest plausible biological pathways.
 Second, the autonomic nervous system regulates heart rate and cardiac contractility.
 Autonomic dysfunction typically manifests as both reduced HRV and elevated resting heart rate.
 Arterial shear stress increases as a result of heightened sympathetic activity and parasympathetic withdrawal.
 A higher resting heart rate may contribute to arterial stiffness by altering blood flow dynamics and increasing shear stress.
 Our earlier study using data from the Whitehall II cohort showed that a steeper decrease in short-term (5-minute) HRV over a ten-year period was linked with higher levels of aortic stiffness in the subsequent five years48.

 Previous studies have shown an association between autonomic dysfunction, as measured by short-term HRV during rest, and arterial stiffness55.
-Our data from Study I extended this perspective by using long-term HRV.
-Its association with arterial stiffness was modified by dysglycemia, suggesting that autonomic dysfunction may lie on the pathway from dysglycemia to the development of arterial stiffness, even before the onset of type 2 diabetes.
+Study I extended this perspective by using long-term HRV.
+The association between 24-hour HRV and arterial stiffness was modified by dysglycemia, suggesting that autonomic dysfunction may lie on the pathway from dysglycemia to the development of arterial stiffness, even before the onset of type 2 diabetes.
 Data from the Whitehall II study showed that aortic stiffness increased more steeply with higher HbA1c values among non-diabetic individuals56.
 In the subpopulation in Study I without diabetes, we observed modification by HbA1c in both aortic and carotid stiffness.
 The modifying effect of HbA1c suggests an amplified impact of hyperglycemia on the consequences of autonomic dysfunction.
 Chronic hyperglycemia, reflected in elevated HbA1c levels, promotes the formation of advanced glycation end products and the overproduction of reactive oxygen species14.
 These byproducts contribute to oxidative stress, which in turn exacerbates autonomic dysfunction, often evidenced by reduced HRV[57]58.
 In our analysis, several time-domain and frequency-domain HRV measures based on the total variability were modified by diabetes status, whereas the association with mean interbeat interval remained unchanged.
 We suspect that the deterioration of HRV indicators may partly reflect the pathogenesis of autonomic neuropathy, as a consequence of harmful byproducts resulting from hyperglycemia.
 This suggests that lower HRV may indicate a different risk profile for arterial stiffness, compared to heart rate alone.

 Atherosclerosis